FriendsOfAdonis/friendsofadonis.github.io/content/docs/shopkeeper/quickstart.md

 Of course, customers may want to change their subscription plan to another product or "tier".
 The easiest way to allow this is by directing customers to Stripe's [Customer Billing Portal](https://stripe.com/docs/no-code/customer-portal), which provides a hosted user interface that allows customers to download invoices, update their payment method, and change subscription plans.

-First, define a link or button within your application that directs users to a Laravel route which we will utilize to initiate a Billing Portal session:
+First, define a link or button within your application that directs users to an Adonis route which we will utilize to initiate a Billing Portal session:

 ```edge
 <a href="{{ route('billing') }}">